BLY-Coder/GCP-Guardian/README.md

 ## Usage
 1. ***You need to be logged in with gcloud***
-2. Clone the repository or download the script file `gcp_security_scanner.sh` to your local machine.
+2. Clone the repository or download the script file `GCP-Guardian.sh` to your local machine.
 3. Open a terminal and navigate to the directory where the script is located.
 4. Run the script using the following command: